hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 HESS does not require a global 1:1 uniqueness rule for anchors.
 It requires local determinism per Root.

 Determinism is evaluated per domain, not globally.

-Multiple Roots may legally reference the same external anchors.

-This is equivalent to multiple domains citing the same Wikipedia page.

-The key invariant is:

-A Root Descriptor is deterministic if its own 5 anchors are stable, resolvable, and self-consistent.

-There is no protocol-level invalidation if two Roots share anchors.

-However, this creates a semantic contention layer, not a protocol failure:

 Agents can detect: